-Each country is placed in a band from A to F. These bands are based on scores on an assessment consisting of 77 questions—for each question, the government was scored from 0-4.
+The Government Defence Anti-Corruption Index measures levels of corruption risk in national defence establishments, and scores each country from A (the best) to F (the worst).
+These bands are based on scores on an assessment consisting of 77 questions—for each question, the government was scored from 0-4.
 The percentage of marks overall determined which band the government was placed in.
 Countries were also scored in five risk areas: Political risk, Financial risk, Personnel risk, Operations risk, and Procurement Risk.

 - Political risk